Notulp/Pluton/README.md

 Pluton
 ======

-Pluton is a mod for the active development branch of the survival sandbox game Rust
+Pluton is a mod for the active branch of the survival sandbox game Rust

 ######Compatible server version: <b>v45,v47</b>